witcher7/project-class/README.md

 - Commit all your code changes to your created branch as instructed above.

-- After commiting changes, copy the branch name (along with github url) and share the same over the screening mail received on your email.
+- After commiting changes, copy the branch name (along with GitHub URL, and Google Drive URL) and share the same over the screening mail received on your email.